Joe Bergeron's Astro-Physics Page

 When I got the scope it looked huge, being used to Prontos, but it seems to be shrinking as I look at it.
 It is as heavy as I'd want to carry through an airport though.
 So I'm glad it's not a Traveler.

-telescope I've ever seen.
-I often find it hard
+seen.
+I often find it hard to believe how

-is when I'm confronted with the beauty and the
+small it is when I'm confronted with the

 Here are excerpts from other letters I've written to Astro-Physics about the performance of these telescopes: